bchareyre/yade-mpi/doc/sphinx/user.rst

 Volume representation
 ----------------------

 There are 2 methods for representing exact volume of the solid in question in Yade: boundary representation and constructive solid geometry.
-Despite their fundamental differences, they are abstracted in Yade in the :yref:`Predicate<yade.utils._packPredicates.Predicate>` class.
+Despite their fundamental differences, they are abstracted in Yade in the :yref:`Predicate<yade._packPredicates.Predicate>` class.
 Predicate provides the following functionality:

 #. defines axis-aligned bounding box for the associated solid (optionally defines oriented bounding box);
 #. can decide whether given point is inside or outside the solid; most predicates can also (exactly or approximately) tell whether the point is inside *and* satisfies some given padding distance from the represented solid boundary (so that sphere of that volume doesn't stick out of the solid).